Evidence Level

 39 mildly hypertensive adults.

 GABA-enriched rice reduced systolic and diastolic BP modestly vs control rice.
-Effect size small (~3-5 mmHg) — useful as dietary adjunct but NOT a substitute for standard antihypertensive therapy in established hypertension.
+Effect size small (~3-5 mmHg) — useful as dietary adjunct but not a substitute for standard antihypertensive therapy in established hypertension.

 8

-GABA-Rich Chlorella for Borderline Hypertension — RCT
+GABA-Rich Chlorella for Borderline Hypertension — Clinical Trial

 Randomized, double-blind, placebo-controlled trial in 40 adults with high-normal or borderline hypertension receiving GABA-rich Chlorella vs placebo.
 (2009, Clin Exp Hypertens)